thin-edge/tedge-mapper-generic-examples/flows/uptime/README.md

 ## uptime

-This flow demonstrates how to use `tedge-mapper-generic` to monitor the uptime (as a percentage) of a service.
+This flow demonstrates how to use `tedge-flows` to monitor the uptime (as a percentage) of a service.

 ### Description